BradenLWeber/calculator/README.md

-This is a browser calculator and my first React App!
+This is a browser calculator and my first full-fledged React App!

 I am not breaking any new ground here, but the practical application of the things I have been learning is important.